lr8soft/MoreElectricTools_Tracker/README.md

 Make sure that your IC2 version is 2-2.8.188-ex112 or between 2.8.194 and 2.8.199.

 Will METS support lower / higher versions of Minecraft?
-If IC2 releases a version supporting Minecraft in the future, METS will follow up.
+If IC2 releases a version supporting higher version of Minecraft in the future, METS will follow up.

 For more questions about IC2 addons, please check about:
 https://forum.industrial-craft.net/board/56-addons/